 - Stay clean and sober.
 You may be taking meds to stay off your drug of choice or a medication for depression.
 For our purposes, you are clean and sober if you’re doing what your doctor or addiction plan tells you to do.

-Our emotional lives are also often neglected when dealing with addiction.
+Our emotional lives are also often neglected when dealing with toxic or abusive relationships and addiction.
 Neglected emotions can cause problems such as denial, anger outbursts, unresolved grief, and depression.
 There are many ways to focus on feelings.
 It means allowing yourself to feel but not allow your feelings to rule your life.

 - Feel your feelings, but don’t get stuck in them.
 Feelings aren’t good or bad, they just are.
 You can feel mad as long as you don’t act out your anger on others, or have anger rule your emotional state.